 Now that you understand why you should have an estate plan, LaMonica Law Firm LLC is ready to help you design an estate plan based on your unique circumstances.
 Attorney Carlo LaMonica has devoted his entire legal career to Pennsylvania estate planning.
 At LaMonica Law Firm, we are committed to helping you create an estate plan customized to your needs in a responsive, comfortable environment.

 We know that thinking about estate planning can be stressful.
 We work with you to make it a positive experience that will help you and your loved ones breathe easier.

 Learn More or Contact Our Law Office

 We invite you to learn more about our estate planning practice.
-The firm is conveniently located in South Scranton, close to the I-81 Davis St. Exit 182 near Moosic.
+We have two office locations conveniently located in the Minooka area of Scranton and on Market Street in Kingston.
 LaMonica Law Firm works with clients throughout NEPA, including Lackawanna, Luzerne, Wayne, Wyoming, and Susquehanna Counties.

 Contact us today to get the conversation started.
 We look forward to working with you.